wltrimbl/2013-12-03-sesync/lessons/overview.md

     + you will have to do less initial work (sometimes)
     + you will introduce less bugs
     + your code will be easier to understand and maintain
-* When writing software, try to keep individual functions short, single-purpose, and avoid excessive nesting
+* Keep individual functions short, single-purpose, possible to be confident in festooning.

 ## Back up your data!